inyoungcheong/inyoungcheong.github.io/_pages/about.md

     </tr>
   <tr>
       <td markdown="span">Jan.
 2024</td>
-      <td markdown="span">Gave a talk on AI regulation and interdisciplinary research culture in the US to South Korean scholars/attorneys/policymakers at the AI Law and Policy Association Symposium. ([presentation](https://inyoungcheong.github.io/assets/pdf/AIlawtech.pdf)) </td>
+      <td markdown="span">Give a talk on AI regulation and interdisciplinary research culture in the US to South Korean scholars/attorneys/policymakers at the AI Law and Policy Association Symposium. ([presentation](https://inyoungcheong.github.io/assets/pdf/AIlawtech.pdf)) </td>
     </tr>
   <tr>
       <td markdown="span">Dec.
 2023</td>
-      <td markdown="span">Attended NeurIPS 2023 in NOLA🎹🎷, [our paper](https://arxiv.org/abs/2311.10934) will be presented at [MP2 Workshop](https://aipsychphil.github.io/) (Moral Philsophy meets AI).
+      <td markdown="span">Attend NeurIPS 2023 in NOLA🎹🎷, [our paper](https://arxiv.org/abs/2311.10934) will be presented at [MP2 Workshop](https://aipsychphil.github.io/) (Moral Philsophy meets AI).
 Feel free to shoot me an email if you'd like to have a chat! </td>
     </tr>
   <tr>
       <td markdown="span">Nov.
 2023</td>